Dr. Caroline S. Hackett

 Ph.D., History

-When not teaching, researching, or writing, I love to hike with my dog, thrift shop, travel, and play guitar.
+When not teaching, researching, or writing, I love to hike with my dog, thrift shop, and travel.
+I am also actively engaged in public-facing historical education, an effort that was recently featured in Cosmopolitan.